 As Deleuze proposes: “the world is made up of superimposed surfaces, archives or strata” (cited in Mitchell, 2011, p.
 71).

 The interest of the Humanities in the study of space and place has already been paved down.
-The Spatial Turn, as some scholars have been calling it, is an interdisciplinary initiative that requires rethinking not only theoretical arguments, but also research practices.
+The Spatial Turn, as some scholars have been calling it, is an interdisciplinary initiative that requires rethinking not only theoretical arguments but also research practices.
 Following Foucault and Deleuze, Prieto (2011) pointed out that such study must reveal social relations and “spatio-temporal multiplicity”.
 In order words, it has to emphasize the social representation of the space.

 On the other hand, research practices have also been transformed by recent developments in geospatial technology.
 Since the 1990s, GIS has been used to capture, manage, analyze, and display all sorts of geographically referenced information.
-Whereas GIS has been criticized for its strong quantitative approach, “some humanities scholars have found that mapping phenomena and cultural objects provides additional insights not previously known” (Harris et al. 2011, p.
+Whereas GIS has been criticized for its strong quantitative approach, “some humanities scholars have found that mapping phenomena and cultural objects provide additional insights not previously known” (Harris et al. 2011, p.
 227).
 In the last 10 years, many other tools were also made available, enabling spatial exploration to the general public.
 If we ever thought that we had explored the whole planet, Google Maps showed us that there are many other ways to see and experience the space.

 More recently, mapping tools were built into mobile devices, which have become ubiquitous in western society, especially in urban spaces, where access to the Internet is widely available.
 As a result, mobile media turn into a new form of spatial mediation: It adds an interactive digital layer to the physical space.
 To create this layer, mobile devices use three main features: data wireless connection, Tangible User Interfaces, such as GPS, accelerometer and multitouch screen, and audiovisual tools, like camera and microphone.